Axolotl are commonly mistaken as a fish due to some common overlapping attributes; however, they are in fact amphibians.

 Some breeders do care for the overall population of the species, and some breeders do not.
 For most of the cases, direct contact has to be made with the seller, not with an actual company.
 The reason behind this is that they are privately owned.

 You should ask the seller any questions that you have, and their responses will lead to a better purchasing decision.
+Check out our guide on where to buy axolotl here.

 How to Care for Axolotl